vachacz/apache-camel-demo/README.md

 # apache-camel-demo

-This is a simpel demo of Apache Camel.
+This is a simple demo of Apache Camel.

 ## How to use ?